texfaq/texfaq.github.io/FAQ-enginedev.md

 [LuaTeX](#luatex).

-The NTS project set out to produce an advanced replacement for TeX, to provide a basis for developing such modifications: this ''New Typesetting System'' would share Knuth's aims, but would implement the work in a modern way taking account of the lessons learned with TeX.
+The NTS project set out to produce an advanced replacement for TeX, to provide a basis for developing such modifications: this "New Typesetting System" would share Knuth's aims, but would implement the work in a modern way taking account of the lessons learned with TeX.
 While a first demonstrator NTS did appear, it wasn't practically useful, and the project seems no longer active.

-In parallel with this work, the NTS developed a set of extensions that can be used with a (''true'') TeX system.
+In parallel with this work, the NTS developed a set of extensions that can be used with a ("true") TeX system.
 Such a modified system is known as an [&epsilon;-TeX](#&epsilon;-tex) system, and the concept has proved widely successful.